WMDO-CD: History

 WMDO-CD was a winner in the FCC's 2016–17 spectrum reallocation auction, and received $58,231,415 to go off the air.
 Winners in the auction who were to leave the air had the option of pursuing a channel-sharing agreement with another station to preserve over-the-air coverage.
 WMDO-CD reached an agreement with WIAV-CD.
 The station suspended operations over its own signal on channel 22 and moved to WIAV-CD's signal on channel 44 on December 1, 2017.

 Sinclair Broadcast Group purchased WIAV-CD in June 2020 with the intent of converting it to Washington's first ATSC 3.0 broadcaster.
-Consequently, WMDO-CD applied to dissolve its channel-sharing agreement with WIAV-CD and file a new one with co-owned and co-located WDCO-CD (channel 10), which will continue ATSC 1.0 service.
+Consequently, WMDO-CD applied to dissolve its channel-sharing agreement with WIAV-CD and file a new one with co-owned and co-located WDCO-CD (channel 10), which continued ATSC 1.0 service.
 The FCC granted the dissolution on January 21, with the relocation occurring in March.

 The channel-sharing agreement with WDCO-CD expired on December 31, 2021, and Entravision did not exercise its option to extend.
 With no authorized facilities to continue broadcasting, Entravision filed to take WMDO-CD silent pending a new channel-sharing agreement.
 UniMás programming moved to the fourth subchannel of WFDC-DT in advance of the shutdown.

 Entravision applied for a third channel-sharing agreement with WWTD-LD (channel 14), located on the WRC-TV tower in northwest Washington, on December 21, 2022.
 WMDO-CD returned to broadcasting on December 29, three days before its license would have been deleted for inactivity pursuant to the Telecommunications Act of 1996.
-The agreement expires after one year, and does not contain any provisions for an extension.
+The channel-sharing agreement expired on December 21, 2023, and did not contain any provisions for an extension.
+Despite the contract's expiration, WMDO-CD did not cease operations until March 15, 2024.
+Entravision indicated it was negotiating with another channel-sharing partner at the time, but resumed operations on WWTD-LD's multiplex on June 27.